lancenacabuan/shared/README.md

 Build the optimal team of 3 Beyblades by selecting from different combinations of "Blade," "Ratchet," and "Bit" parts.
 Each unique part must be used only once to create balanced teams.
 Take into account the specialties and stats of each part to address weaknesses and complement other parts for the best performance.
 Below are the available parts categorized by type:
 NOTE: Parameters are [Attack, Defense, Stamina, Dash, Burst Resistance]

-These are the main "Blade" parts that can be used each having a unique featured specialty.
-Wait for instruction which 1 specific Blade or 3 main Blades I am interested to use:
+These are the main "Blade" parts, each with a unique specialty.
+Please wait for instructions regarding the specific Blade or three main Blades I am interested in using.
 ### Blades:
 =====PASTE APPLICABLE BLADE PARTS HERE=====